maelfabien/maelfabien.github.io/index.md

 You can find [here](https://maelfabien.github.io/year-archive/#) a list of all the articles I have written.

-I'd like to start a PhD in Machine learning related topics (continual learning, private AI, semi-supervised learning...) in 2020.
+I'd like to start a Ph.D. in Machine learning related topics (continual learning, private AI, semi-supervised learning...) in 2020.

-I recently started a newsletter in which I gather some cool articles I wrote on a topic, interesting Github repositories, projects, papers and more !
+I recently started a newsletter in which I gather some cool articles I wrote on a topic, interesting Github repositories, projects, papers and more!
 If you want to stay in the loop, I'll try to send 1 to 2 emails per month :)

 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">